SoftwareTestingTrends/ai-tester-kit/docs/learning-resources/courses-books-blogs.md

 sidebar_position: 1
 ---

-# 👩‍🏫 Courses, Books, Talks & Articles
+# 👩‍🏫 Courses, Books, Talks & More

 A curated list of online courses, recommendations for key books and articles that provide in-depth knowledge of AI testing concepts.